-For arrangements where the Company is the lessor, the adoption of ASC 842 did not have a material impact on its financial statements as the majority of its leases are operating leases embedded within managed services contracts.
-ASC 842 provides a practical expedient for lessors in which the lessor may elect, by class of underlying asset, to not separate non-lease components from the associated lease component and, instead, to account for these components as a single component if both of the following are met: (1) the timing and pattern of transfer of the non-lease component(s) and associated lease component are the same and (2) the lease component, if accounted for separately, would be classified as an operating lease.
+For arrangements where the Company is the lessor, the adoption of ASC 842 did not have a material impact on its consolidated financial statements as the majority of its leases are operating leases embedded within managed services contracts.
+ASC 842 provides a practical expedient for lessors in which the lessor may elect, by class of underlying asset, to not separate nonlease components from the associated lease component and, instead, to account for these components as a single component if both of the following are met: (a) the timing and pattern of transfer of the nonlease component(s) and associated lease component are the same and (b) the lease component, if accounted for separately, would be classified as an operating lease.
 The accounting under the practical expedient depends on which component(s) is predominant in the contract.
 The Company has elected the above practical expedient and determined that the lease components are predominant and is accounting for the sublease per the guidance of ASC 842-30.

-(13) Subsequent Events
+Note 13 - Subsequent Events

-Events and transactions for items that should potentially be recognized or disclosed in these financial statements occurring subsequent to the balance sheet date of March 31, 2019, have been evaluated through May 15, 2019, the date which these financial statements were available to be issued.
+Events and transactions for items that should potentially be recognized or disclosed in these financial statements occurring subsequent to the consolidated balance sheet date of June 30, 2019, have been evaluated through August 14, 2019, the date which these consolidated financial statements were available to be issued.